-"Appearance was important for the building we constructed for the Process Display Co. in New Hope. tion and Development, Inc. That's the job, despite working under miserable weather and site con-Minnesota," says R. V. Johnson. vice president, R. Johnson Construcnine contains over 28,000 square feet of 12-inch plank (more than many three-story buildings).
-9,400 square feet of quad-T wall panels contribute to the apmezzanine in only 14 days on why we turned to Bladholm Company engineers for design suggestions and plans for the buildpearance and provide extra insulation.
+"Appearance was important for the building we constructed for the Process Display Co. in New Hope.
+Minnesota," says sign suggestions and miserable weather and site connine contains over 28,000 square feet of 12-inch plank (more than many three-story buildings). mezzanine in only 14 days on the job, despite working under R. V. Johnson, vice president, R. Johnson Construction and Development, Inc. That's why we turned to Bladholm Company engineers for de- 9,400 square feet of quad-T wall panels plans for the building's front and for the long, open mezzanine.
+"After the panels were designed, Bladholm erected the handsome facade and the roomy contribute to the appearance and provide extra insulation.
 When ditions," Johnson says.
-The mezzaing's front and for the long, open mezzanine.
-"After the panels were designed, Bladholm erected the handsome facade and the roomy both quality and appearance are important to you, look to Bladhom's experience and knowhow and to the versatility of pre-cast concrete.
+The mezzaboth quality and appearance are important to you, look to Bladhom's experience and knowhow and to the versatility of pre-cast concrete.

 PRESTRESSED CONCRETE SPECIALISTS P.O.
-BOX H/OSSEO, MINNESOTA 55369/PHONE (612) 425-2146

-Go by "the book" minnesota tile sketchbook Each of our architecturally designed showrooms is unique to the industry.
+BOX H/OSSEO, MINNESOTA 55369/PHONE (612) 425-2146 minnesota tile sketchbook Each of our architecturally designed showrooms is unique to the industry.
 Minnesota Tile Sketchbook showrooms are your complete tile "library" with vignettes, samples, technical data and working information for the architect and the interior designer.
 Service is our greatest strength.
 We can save you many precious hours - or even days - that are often wasted getting special samples or looking for the answers to tile planning problems.
-That's why experienced professionals rely on Minnesota Tile Sketchbook.
+That's which processes enced professionals rely on Minnesota Tile Sketchbook.
 Call for an experienced sales representative.
 533-2461.
 As photographed in our Burnsville Minnesota Tile Sketchbook Showroom

-De Stijl: The Walker's brilliantly mounted show on the post-WWI Dutch art movement.
+26 De Stijl: The Walker's brilliantly nounted show on the post-WWI Dutch art movement.

-34 The applied humanism of Herman Miller
+34 The applied humanism of Jerman Miller.

-40 A factory for making architecture.
+A factory for making architecture.